Horses for Loan Available to Move Yards

 Why Shouldn’t I Loan?

-Whilst loaning may seem like a cheap option in horse ownership it isn’t.
+Whilst loaning may seem like a cheap option in comparison to buying a horse it some respects it isn’t.
 Any horse needs financial input, upkeep and time.
-Just because you have got a loan horse doesn’t mean it won’t cost the same or need the same level of care, you just do not have the initial outlay in buying the horse.
+Just because you have got a loan horse doesn’t mean it won’t cost the same or need the same level of care, you just don’t have the initial outlay in buying the horse.
 You as the loaner also need to appreciate you do not own the horse and therefore the owner will always have the ultimate say in how the horse should be managed, cared for, what activities they can undertake and so forth.
 Owners always have the power to ask for the horse to be moved back to their yard and to terminate the loan agreement, this can be very hard for a loaner who has become emotionally attached to the horse.

 Types Of Loan